SenseNet/docs.sensenet.com/content/integrations/gatsby/using-gatsby-with-sensenet.md

 - Teams and projects with complex permission setting requirements
 - Storing and delivering data for multiple projects/apps from one repository
 - Projects that involve multiple stages of content creation, versioning and approval
-- Storing massive amounts of data
+- Storing massive amounts of data securely

 **sensenet is not-so-great for:**